Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: The Vanishing Viscosity Flow

 We end this section by a few remarks. \begin{remark}[Comparison of Flows] Comparing the results in \autoref{thShoCR}, \autoref{thSecOrdConclusion}, and \autoref{thSingularConclusion}, we see that the three methods we have analysed, namely Showalter's method, the heavy ball dynamics, and the vanishing viscosity flow, all give the same rate of convergence for noisy data with optimal stopping time.
 However, one should notice that their optimal stopping times are different.
 This is due to the acceleration property of the vanishing viscosity flow in comparison with the other two, which has been analysed in the literature. \end{remark}

-\begin{remark}[Saturation of Viscosity Flow] The vanishing viscosity flow suffers from a saturation effect for the convergence rate functions $\phi_\mu$ and $\psi_{\mu,\nu}$ allowing only convergence rates up to certain values of $\mu$ and~$\nu$, respectively; which is not there in the other two methods (because of their exponential decay of the error for the large spectral values). \end{remark}
+\begin{remark}[Saturation of Viscosity Flow] The vanishing viscosity flow suffers from a saturation effect for the convergence rate functions $\phiH_\mu$ allowing only convergence rates up to certain values of $\mu$, which is not the case in the other two methods (because of their exponential decay of the error function at every fixed spectral value). \end{remark}

 \begin{remark}[Comparison with literature] \autoref{eq:singular} has been investigated quite heavily in a more general context of non-smooth, convex functionals $\mathcal J$ and abstract ordinary differential equations of the form